Modular vs Manufactured Home: Which Is the Better Option?

 What Is a Manufactured Home?

-Now, let’s define the other side of the coin.
-A manufactured home is also built in a factory, but it’s constructed on a permanent chassis and adheres to the federal HUD Code, not local building regulations.
+A manufactured home is also built in a factory, but it is constructed on a permanent chassis.
+Thus, it adheres to the federal HUD Code rather than local building regulations.

 One of the biggest selling points is affordability.
 Manufactured home prices typically range from $80,000 to $150,000.
 It is an appealing option for first-time buyers.
 Also, manufactured house prices remain lower than their modular counterparts due to more standardized production and materials.